enricofranke/ProjektWolf/README.md

 - 👯 Current development phase: in work
 - 🥅 2020 Goals: Make it VAC Secure
 - ⚡ VAC secure: ``` FALSE ```(Only with [Steam Bypass](https://github.com/danielkrupinski/VAC-Bypass))
+- NOT WORKING DO TO PATCH FROM CSGO

 <br />